abiolaogu/tdb-fork/docs/architecture/architectural-design-document.md

 ### 1.1 Purpose

-TDB+ is a next-generation, high-performance database platform designed to surpass existing enterprise databases in performance, scalability, and intelligence.
-This document describes the architectural design that enables TDB+ to achieve:
+LumaDB is a next-generation, high-performance database platform designed to surpass existing enterprise databases in performance, scalability, and intelligence.
+This document describes the architectural design that enables LumaDB to achieve:

 - **Sub-millisecond latencies** at scale
 - **Millions of operations per second** throughput